 Getting treatment for addiction can be complicated.
 Finding the right recovery program, dealing with insurance coverage and committing to a plan is a process, and that’s after overcoming the hurdle of making the initial decision to get help.
 Unfortunately, for those fighting addiction while in jail or going through legal proceedings, the process can be even more complex.

 Jail time may lead to a period of sobriety for a person with addiction, but forced abstinence is not the same as treatment, and underlying issues surrounding addiction still remain upon release.
-Fortunately, many court and jail systems are beginning to realize the benefits of treating addiction as a medical disease, and integration between treatment and sentencing is becoming more common.
+Fortunately, many courts and jail systems are beginning to realize the benefits of treating addiction as a medical disease, and integration between treatment and sentencing is becoming more common.

 It’s important to know your rights and options for treatment if you’re facing addiction and legal issues at the same time.
 Court proceedings and mandates can get in the way of obtaining treatment, but seeking recovery is just as important as serving your time.

 We talked to Sara Bono, a former criminal defense attorney who now works with Michael’s House and other Foundations Recovery Network programs, about some of the most common questions she receives from people dealing with legal issues who want to get treatment.
 While it can certainly present unique challenges, treatment programs like Michael’s House can help you navigate the path through legal issues and get you the help you need when you need it.

 Common Questions About Legal Issues, Jail and Treatment